-Running in Barcelona is a sensory experience.
+Running in Barcelona is a sensory experience that other cities simply cannot match.
 The warmth of the stone under early sun.
-The calls of vendors at the Boqueria as you pass.
-The sudden shade of Gothic Quarter alleys.
+The calls of vendors at the Boqueria as you pass on the way to the coast.
+The sudden shade of Gothic Quarter alleys where the buildings nearly touch above your head.
 And always, always, the sea pulling you toward the water.

 The Routes